Tether (USDT) Price Tops $1.00

-Tether (CURRENCY:USDT) traded down 0% against the US dollar during the 24-hour period ending at 11:00 AM Eastern on March 11th.
-Over the last week, Tether has traded up 0% against the US dollar.
-Tether has a total market capitalization of $80.07 billion and approximately $56.78 billion worth of Tether was traded on exchanges in the last 24 hours.
-One Tether coin can currently be purchased for approximately $1.00 or 0.00002579 BTC on major cryptocurrency exchanges.
+Tether (CURRENCY:USDT) traded up 0% against the US dollar during the 24 hour period ending at 0:00 AM ET on March 13th.
+Tether has a market cap of $80.10 billion and approximately $45.20 billion worth of Tether was traded on exchanges in the last 24 hours.
+In the last week, Tether has traded down 0% against the US dollar.
+One Tether coin can now be bought for approximately $1.00 or 0.00002583 BTC on popular cryptocurrency exchanges.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.